vibetrace/api/README.markdown

  - `Accept: application/json`
  - `Content-Type: application/json`
- - registers an `itemView` event on Vibetrace.
+ - registers an `viewItem` event on Vibetrace.
 Events are unique and immutable.
  - this endpoint requires ID's for current user, session and item.
 This way Vibetrace keeps track of user sessions and viewed items.
  - the payload is a JSON object with the following signature: